 A typical liability policy includes two parts — bodily injury liability and property damage liability.
 Bodily injury liability reimburses the other drivers and their passengers for any injuries or medical bills if you cause an accident.

 Property damage liability pays for any damages to the other driver’s vehicle or property when you’re at fault.
-For example, liability insurance would kick in if you accidentally backed into someone’s mailbox.
+For example, property damage liability insurance would kick in if you accidentally backed into someone’s mailbox.

 Comprehensive coverage pays for damages to your car from something other than a collision with another car or object.
 For example, comprehensive coverage would pay for losses from hailstorm damage, a break-in, or a falling object.